Swear (Tim Scott McConnell song)

 "Swear" is a 1980s pop song by Tim Scott McConnell, released by Sire Records in 1983.
-It was covered by Sheena Easton for her 1984 album A Private Heaven and released as its third single in the US, reaching number 80 on the Billboard Hot 100 in 1985.
+It was covered by Sheena Easton for her Platinum selling 1984 album A Private Heaven and released as its third single in the US, reaching number 80 on the Billboard Hot 100 in 1985.

 Background

 The music video to promote the song was a campy/tongue-in-cheek music video of a hippy-based pagan/black mass set in a church.
 The stylized music video is seemingly a parody of late 1960s to early 1970s hippy horror movies.

 McConnell would later comment on the song: "This was my young and confused record...I wrote the songs over a couple of weeks on a little Casio keyboard...Sire heard it and offered me a deal...no use apologising for such a thing...my mistake... the good part of it was working with Richard Gottehrer ...really took me under his wing...shame we were working on the wrong kind of music.."